appwrite/appwrite/CONTRIBUTING.md

 Currently, all of the Appwrite microservices are intended to communicate using the TCP protocol over a private network.
 You should be aware to not expose any of the services to the public-facing network, besides the public port 80 and 443, who, by default, are used to expose the Appwrite HTTP API.

+## Ports

+Appwrite dev version uses ports 80 and 443 as an entry point to the Appwrite API and console.
+We also expose multiple ports in the range of 9500-9504 for debugging some of the Appwrite containers on dev mode.
+If you have any conflicts with the ports running on your system, you can easily replace them by editing Appwrite's docker-compose.yml file and executing `docker-compose up -d` command.

 ## Technology Stack

 To start helping us to improve the Appwrite server by submitting code, prior knowledge of Appwrite's technology stack can help you with getting started.